shilangyu/uni-notes/masters/distributed_algorithms/other_primitives.md

 We can tolerate at most $f = \frac{|\Pi|}{3}$ faulty processes.

 1. **validity**: if S is correct and it broadcasts a message m, then every correct process eventually delivers m
-2. **agreement**: no two correct processes deliver different messages
+2. **consistency**: no two correct processes deliver different messages
 3. **no duplication**: no correct process delivers more than one message
 4. **integrity**: if a correct process delivers m and S is correct, then m was broadcasted by S